 (i) The Executive Committee shall elect from among its members the following Officers, who shall serve both as Officers of the Executive Committee and as Officers of the Association: a Chair, a Vice-Chair, a Secretary and a Treasurer.
 Elections shall take place, as officer posts fall vacant, at the first meeting of the Executive Committee after each annual general meeting (hereafter referred to as its ‘constituting meeting’).
 Officers shall serve for terms of one, two or three years, serving until the constituting meeting in the relevant year, and shall be confirmed in office annually during their terms by the Executive Committee at its constituting meeting.

 (ii) Any Officer shall be a supernumerary member of the Executive Committee during any part of their term of office in which he or she would otherwise not be a member.

-(iii) An individual may not serve continuously in any office for more than two terms.
-An individual may be elected to a second term in a given post while serving as a co-opted or supernumerary member of the Executive Committee, but may not at the end of that term be elected to another post unless elected or re-elected to the Executive Committee by the members of the Association.
+(iii) An individual may be elected to a second term in a given post while serving as a co-opted or supernumerary member of the Executive Committee, but may not at the end of that term be elected to another post unless elected or re-elected to the Executive Committee by the members of the Association.